DataObjects-NET/dataobjects-net/Extensions/Xtensive.Orm.Security/NugetContent/ReadMe.md

 **Example #1** Reading old-style configuration of an assembly in NET 5 and newer.

-Due to new architecture without AppDomain (which among the other things was in charge of gathering configuration files of loaded assemblies as it would be one configuration file) System.Configuration.ConfigurationManager now reads only configuration file of actual executable, loaded assemblies' configuration files stay unreachable by default, though there is need to read some data from them.
+Due to new architecture without AppDomain (which among the other things was in charge of gathering configuration files of loaded assemblies as it would be one configuration file) ```System.Configuration.ConfigurationManager``` now reads only configuration file of actual executable, loaded assemblies' configuration files stay unreachable by default, though there is need to read some data from them.
 A great example is test projects which are usually get loaded by test runner executable, and the only configuration accessible in this case is test runner one.

 Extra step is required to read configuration files in such cases.
-Thankfully ConfigurationManager has methods to get access to assemblies' configurations.
+Thankfully, ```ConfigurationManager``` has methods to get access to assemblies' configurations.

 To get access to an assembly configuration file it should be opened explicitly by